Shooting Like John Wick

 John Wick didn’t exactly break the bank when it first hit the screens in 2014.
 It ranked 1404 for opening weekends even with the easily recognizable Keanu Reeves as the main character.
 What happened in the following weeks and months, however, created a movie phenomenon.
 People familiar with the shooting world saw the movie and let out a hearty “WOW…this is incredible.”
 The reason for the turnaround for Mr. Wick at the box office and in public opinion comes down to one thing – gunfights.

-The gunfight scenes in the John Wick movies are exceptional.
+The gunfight scenes in the John Wick movies are exceptional (unlike most Hollywood movies, which are full of gun mistakes).
 They do their best to be as realistic as possible with the main character and even villains being forced to actually reload their guns.
 Mix in the need to shoot someone in extremely close quarters while being hands-on with them at the same time and the viewer’s heart rates skyrocket.
 It is a serious cinematic collection of pretty darn realistic, down and dirty gunfights.
 There is also a very understandable wave that followed the release of the movies.
 It is a wave of people that want to shoot like John Wick.

 The next thing shooters must master is speed.
 If a threat is bearing down on you, you must react quickly and decisively.
 Trigger control is the secret to success in this category.
 With a good trigger press and short reset you can fire the gun at a very high tempo.
 This is important when fighting with a handgun because, as is demonstrated in the movies, anyone that needs to be shot also needs to be shot multiple times in order to get the desired effect.